nuremx/progressive-react-boilerplate/README.md

 [![Dependency Status][daviddm-img]][daviddm-url]

-Boilerplate to create a greatly optimized React PWA, and using a Express server, customized so it can be easely integrated with other dependencies and plugins.
+Boilerplate to create a greatly optimized React PWA, and using an Express server, customized so it can be easily integrated with other dependencies and plugins.

+---

 ## Features